 Sotomayor says University of Michigan needs more blacks

-There are 1 comment on the Fredericksburg.com story from 6 hrs ago, titled Sotomayor says University of Michigan needs more blacks.
-In it, Fredericksburg.com reports that:

 Supreme Court Justice Sonia Sotomayor gestures after receiving a Doctor of Laws degree from University of Michigan President Mark Schlissel, Monday, Jan.
-30, 2017, during a ceremony at the university in Ann Arbor, Mich.
-University of Michigan President Mark Schlissel presents Supreme Court Justice Sonia Sotomayor, a Doctor of Laws degree, Monday, Jan.
+30, 2017, during a ceremony at the university in Ann Arbor, Mich. less Supreme Court Justice Sonia Sotomayor gestures after receiving a Doctor of Laws degree from University of Michigan President Mark Schlissel, Monday, Jan.
+30, 2017, during a ceremony at the university in Ann ... more University of Michigan President Mark Schlissel presents Supreme Court Justice Sonia Sotomayor, a Doctor of Laws degree, Monday, Jan.
 30, 2017, during a ceremony at the university in Ann Arbor, Mich.

 Add your comments below